Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes

-In our training, the basic structure is as in~\cite{chen2019learning,park2019deepsdf}, a multi-layer perceptron (MLP) network operating on the coordinates of an input point.
-Following \cite{rebain2021deep}, we employ a multi-headed neural network structure to predict both the SDF and the medial field (inside and outside fields, $M^{-}(x)$ and $M^{+}(x)$), with the final output selected based on the sign of the SDF through separate MLP heads.
-After obtaining a well-trained MF and SDF, we compute the Q-MDF by taking their difference.
+Our network architecture is based on the neural implicit surface framework~\cite{chen2019learning,park2019deepsdf}, where a multi-layer perceptron (MLP) takes the spatial coordinates of input points as input.
+Building on the design of Deep Medial Field~\cite{rebain2021deep}, we employ a multi-headed architecture that jointly predicts both the SDF and the medial field.
+Specifically, the network contains two MLP heads corresponding to the inside and outside medial fields, denoted as $M^{-}(x)$ and $M^{+}(x)$, respectively, and the final output is selected according to the sign of the predicted SDF.